 This report contains forward-looking statements.
 These statements are based on current experiences, estimates and projections of the management and currently available information.
-They are not guarantees for the realization of the future developments and results are dependent on a wide range of factors.
+They are not guarantees for the realization of the future developments and results stated.
+The future developments and results are dependent on a wide range of factors.
 They encompass various risks and uncertainties, and are based upon assumptions as to future events that may not be accurate.
 Such factors include those discussed in the report on risks on page 13.
 We do not assume any obligation to update the forward-looking statements contained in this report.